-Word-for-word, prendre ses jambes à son cou means to take the legs at one’s neck.
+Word-for-word, prendre ses jambes à son cou means ‘to take the legs to one’s neck’.

-This expression first emerged in 1618 as prendre ses jambes sur son col – to take the legs on one’s neck – meaning to decide to go on holiday.
+This expression first emerged in 1618 as prendre ses jambes sur son col – to take the legs on one’s neck or collar – meaning to decide to go on a trip.

 This meaning came from the idea that you would need to pack extra belongings to take with you if you went away.

 At that time belongings would be carried in a cross-body bag with the weight resting on the side of the neck.